availproject/avail-light/src/api/v2/README.md

 - **latest** - block number of the latest [finalized](https://docs.substrate.io/learn/consensus/) block received from the node
 - **available** - range of blocks with verified data availability (configured confidence has been achieved)
 - **app_data** - range of blocks with app data retrieved and verified
-- **historical_sync** - state for historical blocks syncing up to configured block (ommited if historical sync is not configured)
+- **historical_sync** - state for historical blocks syncing up to configured block (omitted if historical sync is not configured)

 ### Historical sync